 Naturally, it’s easier to argue that your students boast these qualities when you are a vaunted school like Brown.
 But even schools without Brown’s sterling reputation are capable of offering communicable qualitative evaluation of their students.
 Even employers that don’t mine the Ivy Leagues for talent should be capable of making decisions based on more detailed and nuanced methods of academic evaluation.

 In addition to Brown, schools like St. John’s College, Reed College, Sarah Lawrence College, Prescott College, and the College of the Atlantic use grades, but in a largely de-emphasized manner.
 Proceeding from the belief that grades alone cannot offer a clear picture of academic aptitude, these schools pair traditional grades with narrative reports, perhaps a far more telling indicator of who students are and what they may be capable of.

-This final point, that we actually have the power to improve student evaluation without trashing grades altogether, is probably the best way forward…for now.
+The final point above, that we actually have the power to improve student evaluation without trashing grades altogether, is probably the best way forward…for now.

 It’s clear why grades are preferable.
-They offer clean lines of demarcation between types of performance, types of student, types of future.
+They offer clean lines of demarcation between types of performance, types of student, and types of future outcomes.
 They point us in a few clear directions.
 They tell us that a student needs help.
-They tell us a student has talent.
-They tell us a student is just skating by.
+They tell us that a student has talent.
+They tell us when a student is just skating by.

 But grades don’t tell us how to help, how to cultivate talent, or how to push students beyond the bare minimum.
 All we know is who to reward and who to punish.
 But punishment should have no place in college.
 College is meant to challenge students, to help them look for deeper meaning.
 Educators should take up the same gauntlet and accept the challenge of providing richer and more meaningful evaluative feedback.

 If you'd like to take up that gauntlet, get started by finding out What You Can Do with an Education Degree.